|

 Others

-Arrange a distraction-free meeting with each person you have a disagreement
+Arrange a distraction-free meeting with each person you disagree

 they are...